Are you a Designer? How building racing drones made me a better designer.

 And, this is how building racing drones can help you improve your skills.

-Makes you learn new things
+Makes you learn new things#makes-you-learn-new-things

 Before I could even get my mind around building one, I had loads of learning and research work ahead of me.
 As you can see in the image, quite a few electronics are needed to build one which required soldering.
 Not only did I have no idea about soldering, it was quite intimidating to even get into the hobby as it’s a pretty expensive one (around Rs 50K is required to come up with a decent build).
 This is where learning is very important as it made me realize that if you badly want to learn something, you’ll make it happen somehow.